mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Innocence Lost.md

 clue lead the PCs to eventually discovering the truth about the Arch.

-The ultimate question for you as a GM, though, is how far do you follow the improvisational nature of the mystery?
+The ultimate question for you as a GM, though, is how far do you follow the improvizational nature of the mystery?
 Do you tie it back in to the plotline articulated here, or do you follow the theories and thoughts of the players, no matter how far afield from the written scenes in this Quick Start?
 This is something to think about as you prepare for the